dani-santos-code/wksp-module-1-htmlcss-1-html/workshop/exercise-1/1-questions.md

 ## Q4 - Can a button be a child of a button?
 Explain your reasoning

 [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) documentation points out that the permitted content of a button should be "Phrasing content but there must be no Interactive content".
+A button is an interactive element, so it's not possible.

-However, there are some use cases such as:
+However, static elements such as an image can be a child of a button.
 ```
     <button>
         <img src="tiny_birthday_cake.png" alt="">